Percival David: Chinese ceramics

 The Percival David Foundation of Chinese Art is his collection of Chinese ceramics and related items in London.
 The Foundation's main purpose is to promote the study and teaching of Chinese art and culture.
 The Collection consists of some 1,700 pieces of Song, Yuan, Ming and Qing ceramics, mostly porcelain, from the 10th century to the 18th, "high-quality Chinese-taste Song, Ming and Qing ceramics", as the British Museum puts it.
 It concentrates on the ceramics made for the imperial court, and includes examples of the rare Ru and Guan wares and two important Yuan dynasty blue and white porcelain temple vases (the "David Vases") the oldest dated blue and white porcelain objects, from 1351 A.D.

 It also holds a large library of Western and East Asian books related to Chinese art.
 In 1950 the collection was presented to the University of London and until 2007 was displayed in a house in Gordon Square.
 Since 2009 it has been shown in a separate gallery, Room 95, at the British Museum, where it is on long-term loan.
 Percival had already donated several pieces to the British Museum.

 Philately

 David built a collection of Chinese stamps and postal history that is thought to be one of the greatest ever created.
 The collection, which included material that David acquired from John A. Agnew (died 1939), was sold by Robson Lowe between 1964 and 1975, with many items entering the collection of the Japanese philatelist Meiso Mizuhara.
 David joined the Royal Philatelic Society London in 1939 and subsequently became a fellow of that society.
 Some of his China essays and proofs were displayed in New York in 1947.

 Honours and arms

-He was an officer of the Legion d'Honneur; F.S.A., F.R.A.I., F.R.S.A., Hon Advisor 1928–29 National Palace Museums (Beijing); Governor of School of Oriental and African Studies (SOAS), University of London; Director of the International Exhibition of Chinese Art, 1935-6.
+David was an officer of the Legion d'Honneur; F.S.A., F.R.A.I., F.R.S.A., Hon.
+Advisor 1928–29 National Palace Museums (Beijing); Governor of School of Oriental and African Studies (SOAS), University of London; Director of the International Exhibition of Chinese Art, 1935–6.